per1234/formatting-checks/README.md

 Scripts to correct non-compliant formatting are located in the `correction-scripts` folder.

+Git pre-commit hooks to check for non-compliant formatting are located in the `hooks` folder.

 ### Checks
 - UTF-8 BOM file encoding
 - Files starting with blank lines